dengjonathan/adirondacks/README.md

 based on name.

 ## Attribution
-This app relies on the following libraries and APIs: \n Google Maps API \n
+This app relies on the following libraries and APIs:
+* Google Maps API
-Yelp API \n
+* Yelp API
-Knockout \n
+* Knockout
-JQuery \n
+* JQuery
-Bootstrap \n
+* Bootstrap
-oauth-signature \n
+* oauth-signature